rhafer/opencloud/docs/ocis/development/testing.md

 make -C tests/acceptance/docker localApiTests-apiGraph-ocis
 ```

-runs the same tests as the `localApiTests-apiGraph-ocis` CI pipeline, which runs the oCIS test suite "apiGraph" against the oCIS server with ocis storage.
+runs the same tests as the `localApiTests-apiGraph-ocis` CI pipeline, which runs the OpenCloud test suite "apiGraph" against the OpenCloud server with `ocis` storage.

 And command: